vkcode7/cpp/lc/SlidingWindow/LeetCode Patterns.md

 ### Fixed Window:

+The general steps to solve these questions by following below steps:

+- Find the size of the window required, say K.
+- Compute the result for 1st window, i.e. include the first K elements of the data structure.
+- Then use a loop to slide the window by 1 and keep computing the result window by window.

 In the sliding window, you have 2 pointers, i and j.
 Move j as far as you can until your condition is no longer valid, then move the i pointer closer to j until the condition is valid again to shrink the window.
 At every iteration, keep track of the min/max length of the subarray for the result.
 Without the sliding window technique, we would need to use a double for loop resulting in O(N²) time.
 The sliding window is O(N) time complexity.

 <img src="../assets/Snip_29.png" width="50%">